alcstat/Sentiment-Analysis-for-Persian-Text/README.md

 }
 ```

-Train accuracy for Vector Space classifier is as follows.
+Train accuracy for the Vector Space classifier is as follows.

 ``` r
 fitVS = VectorSpaceModel(X,Y)